Admission includes access to guided tours from our knowledgeable docents and an audio tour.

 Allow at least 2 to 3 hours for your visit

 Allow at least 2 to 3 hours for your visit — there is a lot to see on the ship and more spaces are opened every month.
-Arrive no later than 2:00pm to sign up for the engine room and other docent-led tours.
-Some areas of the ship start closing at 3:00pm.
+Some areas of the ship start closing by 3 PM, so we recommend arriving no later than 2 PM for the engine room and other docent-led tours.

-For your safety and the security of the Museum, ALL BAGS larger than 12” x 8” x 12” are NOT permitted.
+Additionally, our hatches between decks can be narrow at times.
+For your safety and the security of the Museum, upon arrival Security will ask that all bags larger than 12” x 8” x 12” are either returned to your car or kept in a rentable locker by Admissions for a small rental fee.
 This includes backpacks, camera bags, tote bags, diaper bags, ladies purses, etc.

 The ship is mostly self-guided

 The ship is mostly self-guided.
-A tour map is available at the admissions desk and docents are available throughout the ship to answer questions and lead special tours.
+A tour map and audio tour is available at the admissions desk and you can inquire about docent-led tours at Orientation.

 There is plenty of free parking across the street